Tannis1195/Iot-Summer-2024/README.md

 | Soil moisture readings (per sensor) | Soil moisture sensor operation (24 readings per sensor) | 720 seconds    | 15           | 3 (per sensor)   |
 | DHT11 sensor                   | DHT11 sensor operation (24 readings of temperature and humidity) | 2.4 seconds    | 2.5          | 0.002             |

 If we sum these estimates up we land at around 300 (~265) mAh per day.
-Given that I have around 5000 mAh in powerbank (without recharge) this would indicate around 19 days of usage before having to recharge, which from experience seems probable but perhaps a bit optimistic.
+Given that I have around 5000 mAh in powerbank (without recharge) this indicates around 19 days of usage before having to recharge, which from experience seems probable but optimistic.

 ## Platform